JSO88/DestinyApp/README.md

 # DestinyApp (WIP)
 Destiny app developed in R Shiny to get a specified user's inventory and stats.

+To try the app click in the following link: https://jso88.shinyapps.io/Destiny/

-To use the app just download all files and put your Destiny API Key in the server.R file (in line 17).
+To use the app in you computer just download all files and put your Destiny API Key in the server.R file (in line 17).

 App architecture:
 1.- ui.R: user interface script.